 Steps to get data from a website

 Websites are built for human consumption, not machine.
 So it’s not always easy to get web data into a spreadsheet for analysis or machine learning.
 Copying and pasting information from websites is time-consuming, error-prone and not feasible.

-Web scraping is a way to get data from a website by sending a query to the requested pages, then combing through the HTML for specific items and organizing the data.
+Web scraping is a way to get data from a website by sending a query to the requested page, then combing through the HTML for specific items and organizing the data.
 If you don’t have an engineer on hand, Import.io provides a no-coding, point and click web data extraction platform that makes it easy to get web data.

 Here’s a quick tutorial on how it works:

 Step 1.
 First, find the page where your data is located.
 For instance, a product page on Amazon.com.